 The designation of the Series 2019A Bonds as Green Bonds is not based upon the receipt by the District of any third-party certification relating to the status of the Series 2019A Bonds as Green Bonds.
-The terms "Green Bonds" and "green project" are neither defined in nor related to provisions in the

-Indenture or otherwise defined under State or federal laws.
-The use of such terms herein is for identification purposes only and is not intended to provide or imply that an owner of the Series 2019A Bonds is entitled to any additional security other than as provided in the Indenture.
-The Series 2019A Bonds are being designated by the District as "Green Bonds" consistent with the District's Green Bond Guidance approved by the District Board.
-However, there can be no assurance that the green projects funded with the proceeds of the Series 2019A Bonds will meet an investor's expectations regarding sustainability performance.
-The purpose of labeling the Series 2019A Bonds as "Green Bonds" is, as noted, to allow owners of the Series 2019A Bonds to invest directly in bonds that are expected to finance environmentally beneficial projects.
+The terms "Green Bonds" and "green project" are neither defined in nor related to provisions in the Indenture or otherwise defined under State or federal laws.
+The use of such terms herein is for identification purposes only and is not intended to provide or imply that an owner of the Series 2019A Bonds are being designated by the District as "Green Bonds" consistent with the District's Green Bond Guidance approved by the District Board.
+However, there can be no assurance that the green projects funded with the proceeds of the Series 2019A Bonds to invest directly in bonds that are expected to finance environmentally beneficial projects.
 The District assumes no obligation to ensure that these projects comply with any legal or other principles of green projects as such principles may evolve over time.
 See "PLAN OF FINANCE - Series 2019A Bonds Designation as Green Bonds."